How to Make a Nacho Bar

 If you are hosting a party (especially if there are teenagers as part of the mix) and want a surefire hit, you will be hard-pressed to find something more crowd-pleasing than a build-your-own-nachos bar.

 My sister-in-law did this for one of her son’s graduation parties, and I knew then and there it was going to become part of my repertoire.
-It’s also clearly perfect for game day parties and incredibly easy.
-All you do is make a tray or two or more of hot nachos with the melty cheeses of your choice, and then put out lots of bowls of toppings and let everyone assemble their own nacho masterpiece.
+A DIY nacho bar also clearly perfect for game day parties and birthday parties, and iso ncredibly easy to pull together.
+All you do is make a tray or two or more of hot nachos with the melty shredded cheese or cheeses of your choice, and then put out lots of bowls of toppings and let everyone assemble their own nacho masterpiece.

-Also, yes, there are Instagram versions where this is all pulled together right on your table, with the melted cheese poured over the chips and running everywhere, but honestly, who wants to clean that all up!?
+Also, yes, there are Instagram versions where a nacho bar party is all pulled together right on your table or kitchen island, with the melted cheese poured over the chips and running everywhere, but honestly, who wants to clean that all up!?
 And who wants to eat off a table?

-The very first time I did a test run of these was when my younger son, Charlie, had a bunch of friends over for a movie night.
+The very first time I did a test run of these was when my younger son, Charlie, had a bunch of friends over for a movie night when they were in grade school.
 (I will pause to mention that two of the attending friends were named Linus and Lucy.
 Yes, it’s freaking adorable.
 No, they didn’t watch Peanuts.)

 Linus, amazingly, had NEVER had nachos!
 Isn’t that crazy?
 He kept repeating this fact with wonder and anticipation as the nachos baked.
 He lives a rich and full life otherwise, with much exposure to all of the wonders of the world, so this oversight is an anomaly.
 I was so happy to show him the light — how often do you get to provide a person with their first nacho night experience?